Here's how you can buy tickets to Splendour in the Grass 2017

 Got it?
 Good.
 Just make sure you're on that computer on Monday May 8 and get ready to see The XX, Queens of the Stone Age, RL Grime, Tove Lo and the rest of this year's line-up.

 Staying closer to home?
-Here's where to see live music every night of the week in Melbourne.
+Here's where to see live music in Sydney every night of the week.

 Comments